-Documentation -> Manuals -> Manual devel -> Generating Config Files
+Documentation -> Manuals -> Manual 2.2 -> Generating Config Files

 Generating OpenSIPS config files is accomplished by using the menuconfig tool.
 Because the graphical interface is ncurses based, please make sure to first install the ncurses development library ( typically libncurses5-dev ).